 The Glock 19 is considered to be the most popular handgun used in the United States, if not the entire world.
 While a big portion of Glocks are used by the police force, even the Navy Seals have recently switched over to using the Glock 19 as their primary handgun.
 And any gun that’s reliable enough for the Navy Seals, is reliable enough for me.

-Besides being a great handgun for both law enforcement and military personal, the mid-sized Glock 19 can also be used for concealed carry, self-defense, home defense and even competition shooting as well.
+Besides being a great handgun for both law enforcement and military personnel, the mid-sized Glock 19 can also be used for concealed carry, self-defense, home defense, and even competition shooting as well.

 The best part about Glocks though is that parts for this gun are both cheap and widely available.
 So at least when SHTF you may be lucky enough to find parts if something ever happens to break.

-Watch this video below for more proof on the durability of Glocks.
+Watch this video below for more proof of the durability of Glocks.

 2. SIG P226

 Before the Navy Seals made the switch to the Glock 19, the SIG Sauer P226 was their primary weapon of choice.
 While this 9mm handgun may be bigger, heavier and far more expensive than the Glock 19, it does come with its fair share of advantages as well.

 For starters, the extra weight and overall balance of the SIG P226 makes this handgun extremely accurate and easy to handle.
 The double-action/single-action (DA/SA) trigger is also much safer than the “safe action” trigger on the G19.
 Plus it’s incredibly smooth and extremely easy to fire after the first pull.

 However, if you’re wanting to buy a CCW then you may want to look into more compact models such as the SIG P228 and P229.
 Being a full-sized handgun the SIG P226 does tend to be a little more suited for open carry than concealed.